 Honestly, I am very proud of the one line: “If you want it to say something, you would say you’d promise me” [I remember we really stuck on that, and that was like a spur of the moment adlib, that for some reason like worked so perfect and we like both freaked out. “ (Grace Vanderwaal Breaks Down Her song 'Ur So Beautiful', Rolling Stone Oct.
 3, 2019)

 “This song is romantic but it’s also empowering — it can be directed at anything or anyone,” Grace explained. “’Beautiful’ is always used in feminine terms, but when I wrote this song it was originally about a guy…but it’s also kind of a note to self… a song to boost your confidence.
 Like, I know I’m beautiful… don’t I know that?
 I always try to hide it but then when I’m alone and am looking in my bathroom mirror, I know I’m beautiful.
 I’m good enough.
 I hope everyone feels that.”
 (Press release, quoted on Idolator.com July 1, 2019)

-Sophie B. Hawkins shares credits for this song because it contains an interpolation of her song "Damn I Wish I Was Yir Lover"
+Sophie B. Hawkins and Brittany Amaradio and Sophie Hawkins shares credits for this song because it contains an interpolation of their song "Damn I Wish I Was Your Lover"